 We were lucky to stumble upon a small factor with a tiny restaurant/shop with a kibbutz vibe: L’Angolo dei Sapori.
 The owners were welcoming and their desserts were outstanding.
-We ate a pistachio ice cream-filled cannoli, a pistachio pesto filled arancino and for dessert, pistachio muffins with a pistachio cream core (I have to try to make them sometime).
+We ate a pistachio ice cream-filled cannoli, a pistachio pesto filled arancino and for dessert, pistachio muffins with a pistachio cream core.

 We continued on our way to another store, encouraged and happy.
 I had a feeling this was going to be a good day, especially after we passed a delightful mural of a pistachio tree birthing kids out of pistachio shells.

 Indeed, the store was open, and we left with four kilograms of Bronte pistachios and some other green goodies.
 For lunch, we had pistachio bruschetta and ravioli with pistachio sauce.
 We finished our visit in Bronte with a caffé al pistacchio, coffee with a spoon of pistachio cream instead of sugar.